BitcoinUnlimited/BitcoinUnlimited/doc/build-windows-mingw.md

 NOTE: j is followed by the number of cores your machine has, so two core would be -j2 etc..

 Finally you can strip the executables if you wish.
-Stripping will remove debug symbols and greately reduce the final file size of the executables.
+Stripping will remove debug symbols and greatly reduce the final file size of the executables.
 For example, the v12.1 bitcoin-qt.exe will go from ~241MB to ~26MB.

 strip src/bitcoin-tx.exe
 strip src/bitcoin-cli.exe